sheilaqf/drones/README.md

 ## How to test using go commands:

+### Testing the whole project
 go test ./...

+### For testing individual package such as drone or medication, the following command need to be run with the command line located on those directories

+go test

 ## How to test using curl commands:
 ### Registering a drone